atomist/sdm/README.md

 #### Java

-To build Java projects, you'll want:
+To build Java projects on the automation client node, you'll need:

 - JDK, for Maven and Checkstyle
 - Maven, with `mvn` on the path

 #### Node

-To build Node projects:
+To build Node projects on the automation client node, you'll need:

 - npm
 - node